czbiohub-sf/yogo/README.md

 ```console
 yogo train <path to dataset_definition.yml> [opts]
 ```
-for list of opts, run `yogo train --help`.
+for list of opts, run `yogo train --help`

 To train on SLURM, run